tatsumoto-ren/tatsumoto-ren.github.io/blog/join-our-community.md

 When you join the community, you'll start in *Starting Lounge*.
 This is a room for new members.
-From there you can explore our community by following the link in the room's description.
+From there you can explore our community by following the links in the room's description.
+Note that `matrix.org` users aren't allowed to join any other rooms except Starting Lounge.

 If you want to keep in touch from an Android device, install [Element for Android](https://f-droid.org/en/packages/im.vector.app/).